 The State of New Jersey encompasses twenty watershed management areas that are grouped into five water regions.
 Every two years the NJDEP provides the EPA with an Integrated Report on water quality across the state with a focus on one of the five water regions.
 The 2016 Integrated Report focuses on the Raritan Water Region that includes the Elizabeth, Rahway and Woodbridge River watersheds (WMA 07), North and South Branches of the Raritan River watersheds (WMA 08), the Lower Raritan, South River and Lawrence Brook watersheds (WMA 9) as well as the Stony Brook and Millstone River watersheds (WMA 10).
 The Integrated Report will highlight efforts underway and prioritize areas within the Raritan Water Region that will help guide grant funding and restoration and protection efforts over the next ten years with the goal of improving water quality throughout the Region.

-At an informal stakeholder meeting at Stony Brook-Millstone Watershed Association’s Watershed Institute in June, the NJDEP began the discussion of their long-term vision for water quality in the Raritan Water Region.
+At an informal stakeholder meeting at The Watershed Institute in June 2016, the NJDEP began the discussion of their long-term vision for water quality in the Raritan Water Region.
 Subsequent meetings coordinated by the Sustainable Raritan River Initiative built upon that discussion by taking a closer look at specific waters including waterbodies on the edge (bubble or barely impaired), 5R listed assessment units (nonpoint source impaired waterbodies), 319(h) nonpoint source grant‑funded projects, and by combining these layers with information about local restoration efforts and local knowledge of impairments to capture a current picture of the Raritan as a foundation for future efforts to develop an action plan to guide local and state actions.

 Stakeholders reviewed findings at targeted stakeholder workshops where discussions included key topics that emerged from the June workshop; participants identified impervious surfaces, riparian protection and restoration, and green infrastructure projects (how many and what kind) as areas for further discussion.
 The outcome of stakeholder input and future workshops will be a prioritization of waterbodies and recommended best management practices that will inform restoration, enhancement and protection projects for the Raritan Water Region to improve regional water quality.
 The NJDEP will prioritize these projects for funding and engage stakeholder groups to target their work in support of this strategy.